EmilStenstrom/django-components/README.md

 > NOTE: `context_behavior` and `slot_context_behavior` options were merged in v0.70.
 >
 > If you are migrating from BEFORE v0.67, set `context_behavior` to `"django"`.
-From v0.67 and later use the default value `"isolated"`.
+From v0.67 to v0.78 (incl) the default value was `"isolated"`.
+>
+> For v0.79 and later, the default is again `"django"`.
+See the rationale for change [here](https://github.com/EmilStenstrom/django-components/issues/498).

 You can configure what variables are available inside the `{% fill %}` tags.
 See [Component context and scope](#component-context-and-scope).

 This has two modes:

-- `"django"` - Context variables are taken from its surroundings (default before v0.67)
+- `"django"` - Default - The default Django template behavior.

+    Inside the `{% fill %}` tag, the context variables you can access are a union of:
+    - All the variables that were OUTSIDE the fill tag, including any loops or with tag
+    - Data returned from `get_context_data()` of the component that wraps the fill tag.

-- `"isolated"` - Default - Similar behavior to [Vue](https://vuejs.org/guide/components/slots.html#render-scope) or React - variables are taken ONLY from `get_context_data()` method of the component which defines the `{% fill %}` tag.
-This is useful if you want to make sure that components don't accidentally access the outer context.
+- `"isolated"` - Similar behavior to [Vue](https://vuejs.org/guide/components/slots.html#render-scope) or React, this is useful if you want to make sure that components don't accidentally access variables defined outside of the component.

+    Inside the `{% fill %}` tag, you can ONLY access variables from 2 places:
+    - `get_context_data()` of the component which defined the template (AKA the "root" component)
+    - Any loops (`{% for ... %}`) that the `{% fill %}` tag is part of.

 ```python
 COMPONENTS = {